AdobeDocs/experience-manager-65.fr-FR/help/sites-developing/dev-reports.md

       * `id`

-         Identification des graphiques actifs.
+         Identification des principaux graphiques.
 This must match the id of one of the chart `definitions`.

 * `definitions`